nourokbi/Floods_Insights/README.md

-# Floods Insights
+# Eye of Hapi

-Floods Insights is a web application for visualizing flood risk and related environmental data for selected map locations.
-It provides interactive map analysis, weather snapshots, nearest-earthquake info, historical flood statistics, and an exportable report (PDF) for a selected point.
+Eye of Hapi is a comprehensive web application for visualizing flood risk, environmental data, and community-driven disaster insights for selected map locations.
+It provides interactive map analysis, weather snapshots, earthquake info, historical flood statistics, community posts, saved reports, and exportable PDF reports.

 ## Features

-- Interactive map with basemap switching and legend
+- Interactive map with basemap switching, legend, and location search
-- Select a point to run flood risk prediction (local Weathering API)
+- Select a point to run flood risk prediction (Weathering API)
 - Current weather snapshot (Open‑Meteo) and hourly context
 - Nearest earthquake details (USGS feed)
 - Historical flood statistics from ArcGIS FeatureServer
+- Community page for sharing, liking, and saving disaster reports
+- Sidebar with most liked posts and quick actions
+- Add, edit, and delete posts with comments and likes
+- Save/bookmark posts and view them in the Saved page
+- Responsive/mobile-friendly design for all pages
+- Gallery and history pages with vertical mobile layouts
-- Client-side exportable analysis report (PDF) including map screenshot and charts
+- Exportable analysis report (PDF) including map screenshot and charts
+- User authentication and protected routes
+- Real-time loading spinners and improved UX for API-driven features

 ## Technologies